-- Deployment of speed cameras leads to appreciable reductions in speed in the vicinity of the cameras, and substantial reductions in collisions and casualties at those locations over and above that which is attributable to regression to the mean effects. - Percentage reductions in collisions and casualties differ between fixed and mobile, and between urban and rural camera sites.
-Judging from the evidence, the operation of cameras at over 4,000 sites of all types resulted in around 1,000 fewer people being killed or seriously injured in the vicinity of cameras in the year ending March 2004. - National surveys indicate clear and sustained falls in the average speeds of cars on 30 miles/h roads, and in the proportion of cars exceeding the limit, which are likely to have contributed to concurrent reductions in collisions and casualties on built-up roads.
+- Deployment of speed cameras leads to appreciable reductions in speed in the vicinity of the cameras and substantial reductions in collisions and casualties there over and above the likely effects of regression to the mean. - Reductions in collisions and casualties differ between fixed and mobile, and between urban and rural camera sites.
+Judging from the evidence, the operation of cameras at over 4,000 sites of all types resulted in around 1,000 fewer people being killed or seriously injured in the vicinity of cameras in the year ending March 2004. - National surveys indicate clear and sustained falls in the average speeds of cars on 30 mph roads, and in the proportion of cars exceeding the limit, which are likely to have contributed to concurrent reductions in collisions and casualties on built-up roads.

-- The evidence from a study in West London is that speed cameras led to a reduction in casualties not only at camera sites, but across the wider road network also. - Majority public acceptance of cameras was widespread at the height of the national camera safety programme.
-Subsequent annual surveys by the AA indicate that it has remained so, with three quarters of those questioned in October 2010 regarding the use of cameras as acceptable. - Increases in speeds and speeding at various sites where cameras were visibly out of action have been recorded over the years since 2004. - Data for 2007-2009 supplied by a number of road safety partnerships, while not covering the whole country, suggest that big falls in fatal or serious casualties at camera sites have persisted over time. - National decommissioning of cameras could result in about 800 extra people across Great Britain being killed or seriously injured each year. - In the year ending March 2004 the benefit/cost ratio of camera enforcement was about 2.3.
-Data for 2006-07 show that the cost of camera enforcement was being covered by penalties paid by detected offenders, with only a modest surplus to the Exchequer of less than £4 out of each £60 penalty paid.
+- The evidence from a study in West London is that speed cameras led to a reduction in casualties not only at camera sites, but across the wider road network. - Majority public acceptance of cameras was widespread at the height of the national camera safety programme.
+Subsequent annual surveys by the AA indicate that it has remained so, with three-quarters of those questioned in October 2010 regarding the use of cameras as acceptable. - Increases in speeds and speeding at various sites where cameras were visibly out of action have been recorded over the years since 2004. - Data for 2007-2009 supplied by a number of road safety partnerships, while not covering the whole country, suggests that big falls in fatal or serious casualties at camera sites have persisted over time. - National decommissioning could result in about 800 extra people across Great Britain being killed or seriously injured each year. - In the year ending March 2004 the benefit/cost ratio of camera enforcement was about 2.3.
+Data for 2006-07 shows the cost of camera enforcement was being covered by penalties paid by detected offenders with only a modest surplus to the Exchequer of less than £4 out of each £60 penalty paid.